dwrobel/flatcam/README.md

 24.02.2019

-- modified the Toolchange_Probe_general postprocessor file to include now Z moves before the actual toolchange event
+- modified the Toolchange_Probe_general postprocessor file to remove any Z moves before the actual toolchange event
 - created a prototype postprocessor file for usage with tool probing in MACH3
 - added the default values for Tool Film and Tool Panelize to the Edit -> Preferences